bcwhite-code/brians-blueprints/self-building-spacex.md

 When ready, return to Calidus orbit and start building a real science factory.
-It'll likely require having a large amount of many resources transported by bulk rocket with another bringing in the rest using an Off-World Supply.
+It'll likely require having a large amount of many resources transported by bulk rocket with another bringing in the rest using another Off-World Supply.
 My personal factory has 12 bulk landing pads.

-Other planets will have to be colonized to get Iridite, Holminite, Beryl, and Vitamilange, either processed locally or shipped raw for processing on Nauvis.
+Other planets will have to be colonized to get Iridite, Holminite, Beryl, and Vitamilange, also processed locally before being shipped to Nauvis.
 The Vulcanite and Cryonite words might need one or two more processing blocks there, too (with added power to boot).

 There are no blueprints for the processing of these new raw resources -- they're part of the challenge that is Space Exploration.